kalendme/kalendme-docs/source/includes/_calendar-events.md

 }
 ```

 This endpoint creates a new calendar event for a user.
 In other words, it books that user during that time.
-To control which calendar account this event is written to, you have to configure that user's `output` calendar account connection.
+To control which calendar account this event is written to, you have to configure that user's `output` calendar connection using the [calendars endpoints](/#calendars).

 ### HTTP Request